maka-io/maka-rest/README.md

 ```

 Often, the easiest way to explain something is by example, so here's a short example of what it's
-like to create an API with Maka-Rest (keep scrolling for a JavaScript version):
+like to create an API with Maka-Rest:

 ```javascript
 Items = new Mongo.Collection('items');